Language-Driven Image Style Transfer: Language-Driven Artistic Style Transfer

 \subsection{Overview of CLVA}

+We introduce language-driven artistic style transfer (\texttt{LDAST}) to manipulate the style of a content image $\mathcal{C}$, guided by a style instruction $\mathcal{X}$, as illustrated in Fig.~\ref{fig:ldast}.
+For training, we have pairs of style images $\mathcal{S}$ with style instructions $\mathcal{X}$ to learn the mutual correlation.
+During testing, only $\mathcal{X}$ are provided for \texttt{LDAST} to carry out artistic style transfer purely relied on language.
 We present contrastive language visual artist (CLVA) in Fig.~\ref{fig:clva}.
-Language visual artist (LVA) extracts content structures from content images ($\mathcal{C}$) and visual patterns from style instructions ($\mathcal{X}$) to carry out \texttt{LDIST}.
-LVA adopts the patch-wise style discriminator ($D$) to connect extracted visual semantics to patches of paired style image ($\mathcal{P}_\mathcal{S}$ in Fig.~\ref{fig:clva}).
-Contrastive reasoning (CR) allows comparing contrastive pairs of content image and style instruction ($\mathcal{C}_1-\mathcal{X}_1$, $\mathcal{C}_2-\mathcal{X}_1$, and $\mathcal{C}_2-\mathcal{X}_2$).
-In this way, it should present consistent content structures from the same content images ($\mathcal{C}_2$) or analogous style patterns from related style images ($\mathcal{S}_1$ and $\mathcal{S}_2$), despite using different style instructions ($\mathcal{X}_1$ and $\mathcal{X}_2$).
+Language visual artist (LVA) extracts content structures from $\mathcal{C}$ and visual patterns from $\mathcal{X}$ to perform \texttt{LDAST}.
+LVA adopts the patch-wise style discriminator $D$ to connect extracted visual semantics to patches of paired style image ($\mathcal{P}_\mathcal{S}$ in Fig.~\ref{fig:clva}).
+Contrastive reasoning (CR) allows comparing contrastive pairs $\mathcal{C}_1$-$\mathcal{X}_1$, $\mathcal{C}_2$-$\mathcal{X}_1$, and $\mathcal{C}_2$-$\mathcal{X}_2$ of content image and style instruction.
+In this way, it should present consistent content structures from the same content image $\mathcal{C}_2$ or analogous style patterns from related style images $\mathcal{S}_1$ and $\mathcal{S}_2$, despite using different style instructions.